-A 4,000-gpm process plant will support the HLP 12 facility.
+A 4,000-gpm process plant will support the HLP 12 facility, which is not yet built as of the 2025 renewal.
 The process plant building will be constructed on a near-level pad located at the southeast side of the process pond and plant pad area, and adjacent to the PP. The process building is rectangular in shape and approximately 150 feet long and 60 feet wide; one extended level in height; steel framed; and supported on spread and continuous footings; and concrete slab-on-grade.
 The process building will contain a crane supported on the perimeter columns and footings.